Devnadish/CV_next/posts/enseo.md

 ---
-title: "Know Your Audience"
+title: 'Know Your Audience'
-subtitle: "Creating Compelling Content for Your Website"
+subtitle: 'Creating Compelling Content for Your Website'
-date: "2020-12-22"
+date: '2020-12-22'
-description: "Understanding your audience is crucial for effective communication and marketing.
+description: 'Understanding your audience is crucial for effective communication and marketing.
 This involves knowing their needs, preferences, and behaviors.
 Strategies like surveys, data analysis, and user personas help gain audience insights.
-Creating compelling content and utilizing tools like Google Analytics and CRM systems further enhance audience understanding."
+Creating compelling content and utilizing tools like Google Analytics and CRM systems further enhance audience understanding.'
 ---

 ## Creating Compelling Content for Your Website